kanglicheng/code-school/sql/readings/joins.md

 # Joins in Active Record

 This reading refers heavily to the [JoinsDemo][joins-demo].
-Please clone that repository and follow along as you read.
+Please download the zip file and follow along as you read.

 [joins-demo]: ../demos/joins_demo